— The Atlanta Music Project —

 To Apply

-Email resume to jobs@atlantamusicproject.org with subject “Youth Orchestras Percussion Coach” no later than August 18, 2023.
-Interviews and teaching auditions will be held on rolling basis.
+Email cover letter and resume to jobs@atlantamusicproject.org with subject “Choral Teaching Artist” no later than February 15, 2025.
+Interviews and teaching auditions will be held on a rolling basis.
 This position may be filled prior to the application deadline.
 It is the policy of the Atlanta Music Project not to discriminate against any applicant for employment, or any employee because of age, color, sex, disability, national origin, race, religion, or veteran status.Job Features

 Job Category

-THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR Youth Orchestras Percussion Coach $50-$65/hour, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed at ...
+THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR Choral Teaching Artist $50 – 65/hour, Starting February 2025 NOTE TO APPLICANTS: Please follow application instructions listed at th...

 THE ATLANTA MUSIC PROJECT